Nsustain/.github/profile/README.md

 <br>

 # Nsustain
-> On Nsustain, you can post any kind of problem
-> you need help with.
+> Welcome to Nsustain, a non-profit, open-source website
+> where volunteer developers can offer their skills to
+> assist farmers and scientists in addressing issues related
+> to environmental sustainability.
 >
-> For example, do you want us to
-> create a program that optimizes your logistics?
-> If you can show that solving your problem
+> If you have a problem that
-> creates a positive impact for environmental
-> sustainability, we'll make it for you.
+> you need help with, we encourage you to post it on our platform.
+> Whether you need a program to optimize your logistics or another solution,
+> we will do our best to assist you as long as it aligns with our mission
+> to support sustainability.
 >
-> Tell us exactly what kind of solution you
-> need.
-Be specific.
-Be patient.
-All of us
-> are volunteers 👍
+> Please be specific in your request and
+> be patient as volunteer developers work to address your issue.

 <br>
 <br>